Your stupid bloody questions

 Why do I need a copywriter?

-Because most people are rubbish at writing.
-And ‘grammar gurus’ tend to be the worst.
+Because anyone can write but most people are rubbish at it.
+And self-appointed ‘grammar gurus’ tend to be the worst.
 They’ll probably just have read this and said, “but you can’t start a sentence with a conjunction” – failing to see the irony that they just did.

-Can I set you a brief to test your skill?
+Can I set you a mini brief to test your skill?